-Due to the COVID-19 Pandemic, traditional photo points were not collected as travel restrictions and safety issues limited our traditional field season.
+Due to the COVID-19 Pandemic during the window available for pre-treatment monitoring, traditional photo points were not collected as travel restrictions and safety issues limited our traditional field season.
 Remote Sensing methods were used to try to assess the pre-treatment characteristics of the riparian site using LiDAR (Light Detection and Ranging) and Aerial Imagery.
 These methods and protocols are outlined in Appendix III.
 Plot coordinates and other project geospatial data can be found in Appendix I.